 |Filter||$400 - $2,000|

+The average cost of a cyclonic central vacuum system is between $200 and $2,000.
 Cyclonic motors are filterless and bagless and use powerful suction to spin the debris in a cyclone, dropping the particles down into a container.
 There are no filters to change, but the dust needs to go somewhere.
 Some are designed to vent outside.
 Others collect the dust inside, where it can coat the motor and reduce suction.
 For this reason, cyclonic motors typically need more maintenance and cleaning.

-The average cost of a cyclonic central vacuum system is between $200 and $2,000.
+The average cost of a filtered central vacuum system is between $400 and $2,000.
 Filtered motors may be bagged or bagless and use a combination of paper and cloth filters to reduce dust.
 This keeps the motor clean but means that you need to stay on top of filter changes and purchase more filters over time.
 If you use a bagged option, you also need to empty the bag every six months and purchase new bags.
 Filters have to be replaced every three to twelve months depending on the size of the unit.
-The average cost of a filtered central vacuum system is between $400 and $2,000.

 The brand of the central vacuum unit is a huge factor affecting how much you will pay, ranging from $200 to $2,000.
 When researching central vacuum units, you will notice the multiple brands and manufacturers on the market.
 All brands vary in price depending on the watts, size, and type.
 Similar products are competitive between manufacturers.
 Therefore, it is important to do your research before purchasing the perfect unit for your home.
-The chart below lists many of the common brands of central vacuum units and their respective cost range, followed by a subsection explaining each.

 |Brand||Average Cost (Materials Only)|